-For university purposes, graduate students enrolled in nine or more credits in a semester are considered full-time; GAs need only enroll in six graduate credits per semester to count as fulltime.
+For university purposes, graduate students enrolled in nine or more credits in a semester are considered full-time; GAs need only enroll in six graduate credits per semester to count as full-time.
 Graduate students who are not GAs and enrolled in fewer than nine credits in a semester are considered part-time students.
 Please note the exceptions below:

-- For federal financial aid purposes, any graduate student who is enrolled in fewer than nine graduate credits in a semester will be considered a part-time student even if they are a graduate assistant. - For graduate students who are United States veterans, who are using veteran education benefits, enrollment in 5 to 8 credits is considered half-time; fewer than five enrolled credits is considered less than half-time. - International students must refer to the Enrollment Policy for International Students section for more information on enrollment requirements.
+- For graduate students who are United States veterans who are using veteran education benefits, enrollment in five to eight credits is considered half-time; fewer than five enrolled credits is considered less than half-time. - For federal financial aid purposes, any graduate student who is enrolled in fewer than nine graduate credits in a semester will be considered a part-time student even if they are a graduate assistant. - For graduate students who are United States veterans, who are using veteran education benefits, enrollment in 5 to 8 credits is considered half-time; fewer than five enrolled credits is considered less than half-time. - International students must refer to the Enrollment Policy for International Students section for more information on enrollment requirements.